 The chimney crown is an important part of your chimney.
 Its primary function is protecting your chimney from water.
 The techniques used to repair chimneys vary between different chimney repair company’s.
-Some chimney repair companies use waterproofing agents that extend the life of the crown.
-Other companies cut corners by using lower-quality materials.
+Some chimney repair companies like ours use waterproofing agents that extend the life of the crown.
+Some less than honorable chimney service companies cut corners by using lower-quality materials.
 It is important to know about chimney crowns to make the right decision about your chimney crown repairs.

 What is a chimney crown?